mpaiva/venus/_posts/2023-06-11-data-visualizations-visualize-this-you-could-go-blind-tomorrow.md

 - Ensure proper heading names and a well-structured hierarchy that support assistive technologies like screen readers.
 - Prioritize content representation over visual display.

-## Reiterating: Design with Words!
+## Step 2: Design with Words!

 Don't rush into visualizing the data.
-Begin by narrating what the data signifies—design with words!
+Start by designing with words and at a later stage consider adding features like a bar graph, ensuring all features meet the accessibility requirements for data visualizations.

+Creating priority guides is fun and quick.
+Here is our proposed hierarchy:

+1. Header and navigation
+2. Report name
+3. About the report
+4. Summary
+5. Key indicators
+6. Parents Resources
+7. Contact us

-Our high-level findings from the OSEP dataset can be summarized as follows:
+Our high-level findings from the <dfn><abbr title="Office of Special Education Programs">OSEP</abbr></dfn> dataset can be summarized as follows:

 - There were 471,377 cases of children with disabilities in all states during 2021-2022.
-- Developmental Delay was the most common disability type, with

-216,727 reported cases.
+- Developmental Delay was the most common disability type, with 216,727 reported cases.
 - Autism is significantly prevalent, with California reporting over 13,000 cases.
 - Conditions like Deaf-blindness are less frequently reported.
 - Specific Learning Disabilities and Speech or Language Impairments are notably high in some states like California and New York.